AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 In the summer of 2018, the team ran experiments to measure the effluent concentrations of fluoride for different concentrations of PACl to construct an adsorption model, which could be used to predict the PACl dosage required for a desired effluent fluoride concentration and would generate an adsorption density value for the mass of fluoride adsorbed (W).
 The WHO standard for fluoride levels is 1.5 $\mathrm{\frac{mg}{L}}$, which is the desired effluent fluoride concentration.
 Therefore, the model would calculate a range of uptake values that would result in the target effluent concentration.
 In addition, the model would provide a way to calculate the PACl dosage required to treat an initial fluoride concentration given a range of W values.

 The findings of the Summer 2018 team showed that the reactor would clog due to insufficient shear to break down the PACl flocs, which then caused the bed to fluidize.
-This result indicates that, for an excessive PACl dosage, a second reactor would be necessary to decrease the maximum concentration of PACl needed to run the system.
-The Fall 2018 **[I think you're missing the word "team" here.
-Also, I said this already but don't suddenly start talking about another team when you're already discussing one.]** later confirmed this result with the observation of gel systems forming at high PACl concentrations.
+This result indicates that, for an excessive PACl dosage, a second reactor would be necessary to decrease the maximum concentration of PACl needed to run the system. **[I think you're missing the word "team" here.
+Also, I said this already but don't suddenly start talking about another team when you're already discussing one.]**

 However, the Summer 2018 team found that results were inconclusive.
 For example, influent concentrations of 10 $\mathrm{\frac{mg}{L}}$ and 5 $\mathrm{\frac{mg}{L}}$ of fluoride resulted in the same fluoride effluent concentration of around 3 $\mathrm{\frac{mg}{L}}$ for 12.5 $\mathrm{\frac{mg}{L}}$ of PACl and around 2 $\mathrm{\frac{mg}{L}}$ for 25 $\mathrm{\frac{mg}{L}}$ PACl.
 It is unlikely that the same dosage of PACl would result in the same effluent fluoride concentration for fluoride inlet concentrations that differ as substantially as by a factor of 2.
 Therefore, another more accurate probe should be ordered before any definitive conclusions can be drawn.

 The team then began using the probe that had been ordered in May 2018 for experiments that used the isotherm developed by the Spring 2018 team to change the coagulant dosing.
 The experiments showed that a 6.25 mg/L dosing of coagulant did not create a floc blanket.
 As a result, the coagulant dosing used in subsequent experiments ranged from 10 mg/L to 50 mg/L with the influent fluoride concentration ranging from 3 mg/L to 20 mg/L. The team also identified that the influent fluoride concentration did not match the ideal concentration set by the flow rate and stock tank concentration.
 Therefore, the team began to take manual readings of the influent fluoride before it reached the flocculator to compare with the effluent fluoride reading.
-These manual readings were used for the Langmuir isotherm derivation in the fall **[Capitalize Fall.]** of 2018.
+These manual readings were used for the Langmuir isotherm derivation in the Fall **[Capitalize Fall.]** of 2018.

 The Fall 2018 team created a longer reactor due to a low upflow velocity, in accordance with the findings of the Fall 2016 team discussed previously regarding reactor length.
 The main goal of this past semester was to analyze the Fall 2017 and Summer 2018 Langmuir isotherm that modeled the adsorption of fluoride to PACl.
-The team used the experimental data from the two previous teams to graph a nonlinear regression to compare the experimental results to the theoretical Langmuir isotherm.
-The analysis showed that the data closely fit the adsorption model, especially at low concentrations of fluoride.
+The team used the experimental data from the two previous teams to graph a nonlinear regression to compare the experimental results to the theoretical Langmuir isotherm, shown below in Figure 3.
+The analysis demonstrated that the data closely fit the adsorption model, especially at low concentrations of fluoride.
 The team also calculated a coefficient of determination of 0.82, indicating that a high percentage of variability in the uptake occurs because of the variability in concentration.
 While more data is still necessary to confirm the Langmuir isotherm, the team concluded that the model so far is sufficient to predict required PACl concentrations based on fluoride concentrations.

 <div style = "text-align:center">
 <img